 - Corn– I prefer to use frozen corn, but canned or fresh can also be used.
 If using fresh, grill, steam or boil first.

-- Kosher Salt- A coarse Kosher salt works best to not be overly salty.
+- Coarse Kosher Salt- A coarse Kosher salt works best to not be overly salty.
 If using a fine sea salt, reduce to just a pinch.
 Do not use iodized salt, as this can make it taste metallic.

-- White Pepper- Black works too, but I prefer the mild taste and also that it doesn’t leave unsightly black specks.
+- Ground White Pepper– Black works too, but I prefer the mild taste and also that it doesn’t leave unsightly black specks.

 How to Make Creamed Corn

-TWO.
-Add flour.
-This creates a roux, which is the thickening agent.
+- Whisk in the flour, creating a roux, which is the thickening agent.
 You’ll want to stir it to make a paste and let it brown just slightly to develop flavor.
 This is known as a blond roux.

-FOUR.
-Add corn.
+- Stir the corn into the mix.
 If using frozen, cook for 5-6 minutes over low heat just to allow it to the thaw.

 This recipe is for basic creamed corn, but you can get creative and add so many other flavors or cater it to specific global profiles.
 Here are a few of our favorites: